spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/connecting-the-docker-sdk.md

 This is an optional tool locally, but we highly recommend installing it to make your local environment similar to the one in Spryker Cloud Commerce OS.

-## Select a Docker SDK Version
+## Select a Docker SDK version

-Before integrating the Docker SDK, analyze your project's architecture needs and determine which version of it you will be using.
+Analyze your project's architecture and determine the Docker SDK version to use.

-Refer to [Choosing a Docker SDK version](/docs/choosing-a-docker-sdk-version) for more information.
+Before deploying code to the cloud, you must define the Docker SDK version in `.git.docker`.
+For instructions, see [Choosing a Docker SDK version](/docs/scos/dev/the-docker-sdk/choosing-a-docker-sdk-version.html).

-You must create a version reference file (.git.docker) for your project before deploying your code to the cloud.

-{% info_block errorBox "Using Docker SDK forks" %}
+{% info_block infoBox "Forking the Docker SDK" %}

-Spryker Cloud Commerce OS does not currently support forks of spryker/docker-sdk.
-Your project's code must be compatible with the main branch for successful deployment.
+Spryker Cloud Commerce OS does not support forks of the Docker SDK.
+Your project's code must be compatible with the Docker SDK's main branch for a successful deployment.

 {% endinfo_block %}